FabricioRocha/input_br/input_br/planilha/README.md

 #### GOTO 170 - 320 - Command keys input
 We get here right after initialization, from line 60.
 This section puts the program in "waiting command" state, and branches processing when any of the cursor or command keys is pressed.

-Things start with some nice mathemagics and the only PEEKs and POKEs in this code.
-The graphic full block character (219, or DBh)
+This is the only "non-portable" section of the program, with VPEEK and VPOKE used from line 170 to 190 to read and write bytes from/to the MSX video memory.
+Especifically, a byte with value 219, DBh, the full block character.
+Mathemagics involved.

 #### GOSUB 410 - 650 - Cell content insertion